Nosto/nosto-shopware6/README.md

    found [here](https://help.nosto.com/en/articles/613483-settings-account-settings).
 4. Required Field with account name.
 It can be retrieved in Nosto account (in account settings), additional guides can be found [here](https://help.nosto.com/en/articles/613483-settings-account-settings).
 5. Required Field with Product Token API key (API_PRODUCTS).
-It used to synchronize products between Shopware and Nosto .
+Is used to synchronize products between Shopware and Nosto .
 The key must be requested from Nosto Technical Support, after which it will appear in authentication tokens section in the admin, additional guides can be found [here](https://help.nosto.com/en/articles/613616-settings-authentication-tokens).
 6. Required Field with Email Token API key, (API_EMAIL).
-It used to synchronize emails between Shopware and Nosto .
+Is used to synchronize emails between Shopware and Nosto .
 The key must be requested from Nosto Technical Support, after which it will appear in authentication tokens section in the admin, additional guides can be found [here](https://help.nosto.com/en/articles/613616-settings-authentication-tokens).
 7. Required Field with GraphQL Token API key, (API_APPS).
-It used to synchronize orders, recommendations, segments, category merchandizing products between Shopware and Nosto .
+Is used to synchronize orders, recommendations, segments, category merchandising products between Shopware and Nosto .
 The key must be requested from Nosto Technical Support, after which it will appear in authentication tokens section in the admin, additional guides can be found [here](https://help.nosto.com/en/articles/613616-settings-authentication-tokens).
+8. Required Field with Search Token API key, (API_SEARCH).
+Is used for all the search requests, when using the plug-and-play solution.
+The key must be requested from Nosto Technical Support, after which it will appear in authentication tokens section in the admin, additional guides can be found [here](https://help.nosto.com/en/articles/613616-settings-authentication-tokens).
+9. Category update button, which will synchronize all the categories for the Category Merchandising.

 <a name="configuration-general-settings"></a>
 ## General Settings Overview